 The image must be in jpg, jpeg, png, gif format and no larger than 5 MB.

 To complete the process of creating a chatbot hit the Create button.
-Upon pressing, the following actions will be performed:

 Next, comes the real fun, your bot will communicate with users through ‘interactions’.
 Interactions come in a wide variety of type, which we have created so that you have a flexible and powerful range of choices for what you want the bot to do, without your needing any programming skills:

 Later you will want to take advantage of the various complex functions and built in features such as action buttons, translations, payment processing, email extraction and much more.
 All these additional features can be added without you needing any technical knowledge.
 But for now choose Bot Statement and give the Interaction a name:

 Pick names for your interactions that will allow you to distinguish them from each other.
 Later, as your bot becomes more complex, you will want to be able to accurately identify the right interaction to make connections with.
 So, ‘Yes to email’ is better than a simple ‘Yes’.

 To rename an interaction click the three dots on the right-hand side of the interaction summary and select Rename.
 Type the new name and click the small tick to confirm the change: